 Finally, in 1968, Cordonieu was the first sparkling wine producer to introduce the Gyropallette, developed by two Frenchmen but first used in Spain.
 This advance helped fuel a dramatic increase in production of Cava.
 Today, Gyros are used in all major sparkling wine producing regions, including most of the finest Champagne houses.

-Basca is classic Cava, produced from a blend of 40% Maccabeo, 30% X-Arello and 30% Parallada.
-Finished with only 8 g/l of residual sugar dosage, it’s clean and dry, with a brilliant bouquet and a clean, crisp finish.
+Basca is a bit atypical relative to a classic Cava, produced from a blend of 60% Parallada, 20% Maccabeo, and 20% X-Arello.
+Finished with only 6-7 g/l of residual sugar dosage, it’s clean and dry, with a brilliant bouquet and a clean, crisp finish.
+Using a majority Parallada rather then the usual Maccabeo gives it a brighter, more lime-zest acidity and a bit more focus on the finish.
 Handcrafted (except, that is, for the Gyros), it’s a great example of perfectly balanced, mid-range Cava and a great value.